angular/angular/guides/theming.md

 You can also concatenate the file with the rest of your application's css.

+Finally, if your app's content **is not** placed inside of a `md-sidenav-container` element, you need to add the `md-app-background` class to your wrapper element (for example the `body`).
+This ensures that the proper theme background is applied to your page.

 ### Defining a custom theme
 When you want more customization than a pre-built theme offers, you can create your own theme file.